korak1111/korak1111/README.md

 👋 Hi, I’m @korak1111

 👀 I’m interested in most things software and mechincal!
-Looking at Ai 👀
+Wokring on my Masters in AI 👀

-📍 Currently working with Cisco
+📍 Currently working @ Cisco

 <!---